uf2020/ccxt/Manual.md

 ## Synchronous vs Asynchronous Calls

-In JavaScript version of CCXT all methods are asynchronous and return [Promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) that resolve with a decoded JSON object.
+In the JavaScript version of CCXT all methods are asynchronous and return [Promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) that resolve with a decoded JSON object.
 In CCXT we use the modern *async/await* syntax to work with Promises.
 If you're not familiar with that syntax, you can read more about it [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function).

 ```JavaScript
 // JavaScript